MicrosoftDocs/azure-docs/articles/iot-edge/iot-edge-certs.md

 * A customer buying a root CA and deriving a signing certificate for the manufacturer to sign the devices they make on that customer's behalf.

 In any case, the manufacturer uses an intermediate CA certificate at the end of this chain to sign the device CA certificate placed on the end device.
 Generally, these intermediate certificates are closely guarded at the manufacturing plant.
-They undergo strict processes, both physical and electronic, for their usage.
+They undergo strict processes, both physical and electronic for their usage.

 ### Device CA certificate